 It was not good, way too tough to be of any use I thought, although it did have a really interesting flavor.
 I relegated it to the inedible category of edible mushrooms, and forgot about it for a while.

 I was missing out.
 It’s all about the stage at which the mushrooms are found.
 Too old and they’re only useful for broth.
 If you find them young though, they’re very good.

+So you found some, now, the real question is: how do you cook a dryad saddle?
 I’ve heard of people eating it and not liking it, and saying it is inedible.
 I have also heard people praise it for being delicious.
 The confusing part is that both could be right, It just depends on what age you find the mushroom.
 You wouldn’t want to eat the stem of asparagus when it’s old and woody, although you could make soup with them.
 The dryad’s saddle is the same way.

 In the kitchen, the first thing I do with a dryad’s saddle is cut off the black stem (if present), then trim and scrape away the pores on the bottom side of the cap.
 The pores on the underside of the cap are a bit textural for me, so I remove them by scraping with the side of a paring knife.
 You don’t have to remove the pores from the mushroom, but I do when I serve it.

-First, you’re looking for very young mushrooms.
+First, you’re looking for young mushrooms.
 They should be rich in a deep brown color and markings.
 Avoid specimens that look white or cream as these are typically older.

 like some other mushrooms (golden chanterelles, hedgehogs) I advise against drying these to reconstitute and cook with since they’ll be hard and woody, but they can be dried and powdered for making stocks and soups.
 If you slice them thinly, they make excellent pickles with a nice texture.
 Take a look at my recipe for mushroom conserve as a guide, it works magic on these and they keep their interesting cucumber flavor.